partlycrazy/govtech-ukhackathon/index.md

               url: /content/faq/

     - infobar:
-        title: CodeFiesta 2021
+        title: CodeFiesta
-        subtitle: A hackathon in collaboration with GovTech Singapore
+        subtitle: A hackathon organised by students, for students
         description: Interested in Tech for Public Good?<br>CodeFiesta 2021 will be held virtually from 25 June and 4 July 2021.<br>Join now to take part in the only hackathon in Singapore focused on solving challenges impacting citizens and residents of Singapore!
         button: Find out More
         url: /content/about/